ECE3SAT/ece3sat.github.io/content/Blog/2018-01-10-what-is-a-student-designed-cubesat-made-of.md

 {{<
     image_pop_up_legend
     "/images/Blog/cubesatInHand_WeberStateUniversity.jpg"
-    "Weber State University cubesat's has solar panels on all faces" "Example of the Weber State University cubesat's"
+    "Weber State University CubeSat's has solar panels on all faces" "Example of the Weber State University CubeSat's"
 >}}

 * The CubeSat also needs to *orient itself*.
 It is not a matter of translations (the satellite is stuck on its orbit since its deployment), but a matter of *rotation* around its axis to properly orient its faces (solar cells towards the Sun and antenna towards Earth).
 This system is named **Attitude Determination Control System (ADCS)**.
 It is useful throughout the duration of the mission, and especially more during the detumbling phase: when the satellite is first launched on its orbit, it is spinning at a high speed.
 The first task to achieve for the satellite is therefore to stabilize itself!